OUR USERS HAVE BEEN HIRED BY

 What are the biggest challenges presented by this role?

 What skills or experience would an ideal candidate have?

 Can you give me an example of a project I would be working on?

 What would I be expected to accomplish in the first 60-90 days?

 Asking about the biggest challenges in the role provides you with a realistic view of the job role and the work environment.
 This allows you to say how your experience will help you meet the challenges.
+Asking about the qualifications for a prime candidate shows you’re interested in succeeding and not just landing the job.
+Becoming a better employee by zeroing in on key skills and experiences that are relevant means will be an asset to the team and employers know this.
 Learning about role’s projects further elaborates on the job posting.
 This information can help you convince the interviewer that you are not only qualified but also the right candidate for the job.
 Knowing what to expect in the first few months of employment can prepare you for what will be expected of you.
 Perhaps a previous job had a similar stressful challenge from the beginning so you can share how you are a quick starter, exceeded expectations and will do the same for this potential employer.